 - 2. The Tibialis anterior muscle is weaker than the Peroneus Longus muscle.
 This creates the high arch by pulling the forefoot down.

 - The intrinsic foot muscles (the small muscle in the sole of the foot that help move the toes) are weaker than the extrinsic muscles (the larger muscles in the lower leg that cross the ankle joint and help move the toes).
 This muscle imbalance leads to clawing of the toes, including clawing of the great toe.

-- The Anterior compartment muscles (the muscles at the front of the shin bone (tibia) are weaker than the calf muscles.
-This in its most pronounced form can lead to a drop foot.
+- The Anterior compartment muscles (the muscles at the front of the shin bone or (tibia) are weaker than the calf muscles).
+This can lead to a drop foot.